kudobuzz/express-api-starter/docs/FOLDERS.md

 This contains all scripts that are run once, E.g. Migration scripts, indice creators, administrative scripts, local test utilites or any build configs.

 ## services
-This is where all the business logic code should be located. for example encrypting and decrypting a token as well as communication with the models
+This is where all the business logic code should be located, usually grouped into features.

 ## tests
-This contains test configurations.
-Often classified in subfolders
+Here we usually have utilities we will need for test.
+Most test are close to their individual files

-- test/setup.js
+### test/setup.js
-handles how to setup tests
+Contains things that should probably run b4 actual test, lik

-- test/utils.js
+### test/utils.js
-To test the utilities
+Utitlies for test

 - test/fixtures/
 This is a fixed state to allow the app  to be tested, this enables you to also clean up the code.